Treatment for Ankle Fractures in Spring & Houston, TX

 Ankle fractures affect patients of all ages and account for around 10% of all fractures seen in the trauma setting.
 Since this fracture-type is so common, it’s essential to know the associated symptoms so you can visit us right away.
-You won’t want to wait to get the help you need and deserve, as further complications may occur the longer you wait to reach out to medical professionals.
+You won’t want to wait to get the help you need and deserve.
+Further complications may occur the longer you delay reaching out to medical professionals.
 Symptoms of an ankle fracture usually include:

 - Severe, immediate pain

 - Tenderness to the touch